Global-Ecosystem-Health-Observatory/USA-annotation-instructions/README.md

 **NOTE!** The original untiled images cover whole counties.
 Some of these images exceed the county boundaries and the values of the pixels exceeding the boundaries have been set to zero.
 As a result, some image tiles might be partly or even fully black.

-**NOTE!** The images located under the subdirectories of `/scratch/project_2004205/USA/` are a **random** subset of all images from the states of Washington and Oregon.
+**NOTE!** The images located under the subdirectories of `/scratch/project_2004205/USA/` are a **random** subset of all images from different states.
 Hence, you can expect many of the images to contain little to no forest.

 ### Downloading the images

 Follow these steps to download the images:

 1. [Connect to Puhti using a graphical file transfer program](https://docs.csc.fi/data/moving/graphical_transfer/), such as FileZilla or WinSCP.
 2. Navigate to the directory `/scratch/project_2004205/USA/` or any of its subdirectories depending on whether you want to extract the whole dataset or a specific subset.
-The size of the whole dataset is 59 GB.
+The size of the whole dataset is currently 94 GB.
 3. Download the files to your own computer.